AI-secure/Meta-Neural-Kernel/README.md

 # _Global Convergence and Induced Kernels of Gradient-Based Meta-Learning with Deep Neural Nets_

-This repository contains an official implementation for the paper, [_Global Convergence and Induced Kernels of Gradient-Based Meta-Learning with Deep Neural Nets_](https://arxiv.org/abs/2006.14606).
+This repository contains an official implementation for the paper, [_Global Convergence and Induced Kernels of Gradient-Based Meta-Learning with Deep Neural Nets_](https://arxiv.org/abs/2006.14606v1).
+Currently, the repository contains code for the first version of this paper, and code of the revision version will be uploaded later.
 In the paper, we theoretically derive that Model-Agnostic Meta-Learning (MAML) with infinitely wide neural networks is equivalent to a special kernel regression with a new class of kernels, which we name s Meta Neural Kernels (MNKs).
 The MNK can be used as a kernel-based meta-learning method.
 We compare MNK vs. MAML and implicit MAML (iMAML) on a popular few-shot image classification benchmark, the Omniglot dataset, and find MNK can outperform MAML and iMAML in the _small-data_ cases.
 This repository includes our implementation of MNK and the code to compare it with MAML & iMAML.

 If you find this repository useful for your research, please consider citing our work:
 ```